Pole of inaccessibility: Oceanic pole of inaccessibility

+On 20 March 2024, Chris Brown, voyaging on the Hanse Explorer, became the first known person to successfully reach all three sets of coordinates proposed by Hrvoje Lukatela.

 History

 Point Nemo was first identified by Croatian survey engineer Hrvoje Lukatela in 1992.
 In 2022, Lukatela recalculated the coordinates of Point Nemo using OpenStreetMap data and Google Maps data in order to compare those results with the coordinates he first calculated using Digital Chart of the World data.